Trauma & Emotional Patterns7 min read

 • Developing new experiences of safety in the body, not just in the mind

 This work is not about forcing the body to relax.
 It is about helping the nervous system learn, at its own pace, that it no longer needs to stay braced for danger.
-That shift tends to happen gradually, through consistent, safe relational experiences — not through willpower or a weekend retreat.
+Change usually happens through steady, safe experiences over time.
+Not through force.
+Not through trying harder.

 When to seek support